ALL TOURS NOW CLOSED

 GLENDALOUGH

-Continuing over the Wicklow Mountains, we arrive at the heritage site of Glendalough (Glen of two lakes) at 14:30pm.
+Continuing over the Wicklow Mountains, we arrive at the heritage site of Glendalough (Glen of two lakes) at 14:15pm.

-GLENDALOUGH: SHEEP FARM AND DOG TRIALS
+SHEEP FRAM AND SHEEP DOG DEMONSTRATION

-Now it’s time to sit back and relax as we begin our return journey and arrive back in Dublin city at approximately 6:00pm.
+Now it’s time to sit back and relax as we begin our return journey and arrive back in Dublin city at approximately 6:00/6.30pm.